 Lennar Title Group, LLC ("Lennar Title") entered into a subscription agreement with Capitol in March 2021, pursuant to which it agreed to purchase 500,000 shares of our common stock.
 Prior to July 28, 2021, Lennar Title assigned its subscription agreement to LENX ST Investor, LLC ("LENX ST Investor") and transferred all of its Old Doma capital stock to LENX ST Investor.
 Prior to the Business Combination, LENX ST Investor held more than 5% of Old Doma capital stock.
-Eric Feder, who was a member of Old Doma's board of directors prior to the Business Combination and is a member of Doma's board of directors following the consummation of the Business Combination, are also affiliates of Lennar Title and LENX ST Investor.
+Eric Feder, who was a member of Old Doma's board of directors prior to the Business Combination in March 2021, and Stuart Miller, who was a member of Old Doma's board of directors prior to the Business Combination and is a member of Doma's board of directors following the consummation of the Business Combination, are also affiliates of Lennar Title and LENX ST Investor.